yuichi-takeuchi/SM2CInjection/README.md

 * P25M board (Innovative Integration)

 ### How to use
-Follow the instruction of the manufactures' docs and the refference below.
+Follow the instruction of the manufactures' docs and the reference below.

 ## DOI
 none yet